Hannah-Abi/Data-Analysis-Project-Portfolio/Data-Analysis-with-Python/README.md

 ## Timing and scope
-**NOTE** :This is the advanced course for Data Science students who are passionate about Data Analytics
+**NOTE**: This is the advanced course for Data Science students who are passionate about Data Analytics
 <br>It is recommended that you do this course in the end of bachelor degree or in the beginning of masters degree; preferably before the course “Introduction to Data Science”.

 ## What you will learn